Brandsby: Education

 The village lies within the Northallerton Local Education Authority area.
 The nearest Primary education can be found in either Crayke or Stillington.
 Secondary education is provided in Easingwold.

 Religion

-There is one church in the village, dedicated to All Saints, situated in what used to be the grounds of Brandsby Hall.
+All Saints' Church, Brandsby, is situated in what used to be the grounds of Brandsby Hall.
 As stated above, it was built to replace the old church by the York architect Thomas Atkinson for Francis Cholmeley of Brandsby Hall in 1770.
 It was restored by the London architect Temple Lushington Moore in 1905 and is a Grade II* listed building.

 Notable landmarks and residents

 Brandsby Hall was constructed to an Italianate design for Francis Cholmeley in 1745 on the site of an old mansion (see above).
 It is built of sandstone in 3 storeys to a U-shaped plan, with a 7-bay frontage.
 It is a Grade II* listed building.
 The chapel on the grounds is now the village church.

 The Old Rectory dates from 1565 and was built by the incumbent, Robert Wilson.
 It was remodelled by the then rector, Walter Smith, in 1807.
 It is also listed Grade II*.

 Cherry Hill is an arts and crafts country house, designed in 1909 by Fred Rowntree.

 Notable residents include England and Yorkshire cricketeer, Paul Gibb, and author, Justin Hill.